Employee Experience

 When layoffs are the only answer, they must be done right.
 The Hard Thing About Hard Things by Ben Horowitz highlights the need for visibility, accountability, and communication when layoffs occur.
 These traits allow for the cultural continuity required to survive a round of layoffs as a company.

-Remember that those who are laid off can remain champions of your company if the situation is handled with discernment.
+Remember that those laid off can remain champions of your company if the situation is handled with discernment.

 So, what happens now?